 - By secreting it away (hiding it) permanently

 The methods used to embezzle can be surprisingly creative.
-They can include payroll checks to fabricated employees and invoices to fake vendors.
+They can include employee theft such as payroll checks to fabricated employees and invoices to fake vendors.

 Proving the Crime of Embezzlement in Court

 The elements needed to prove the crime of embezzlement differ under various state laws.
 Generally, these four factors must be present: